 - if you need the medicine immediately

 - who previously prescribed the medicine (to make sure they're a trusted source)

 - what dose of the medicine would be appropriate for you to take

-The pharmacist will need to know the answers to all of these questions before they can supply a prescription-only medicine without a prescription in an emergency.
+The pharmacist needs to know the answers to all of these questions before they can supply a prescription-only medicine without a prescription in an emergency.

-If the pharmacist isn't satisfied that the medicine and dose is appropriate for you, they may not supply the medicine.
+If the pharmacist is not satisfied that the medicine and dose is appropriate for you, they may not supply the medicine.

-You may need to pay for this service and your medicine, even if you don't normally, because they're being provided without a prescription.
+You may need to pay for this service and medicine, even if you do not normally, because they're being provided without a prescription.
 This may vary between pharmacies.

 Find a local pharmacy, including its opening hours.